, 2 years ago

 But this equilibrium comes with a high cost.
 While networks that rely on proof of work are tiny and cute in their early days, they become hungry beasts as the grow larger over time.
 The ecological effects of mining have become part of a broader discussion in western societies and are even considered by political parties.
 It remains open to debate if the power consumption is justified by the fact that the technology offers benefits to all mankind without making any distinction between race, religion, sexual orientation or nationality.
 It seems that Bitcoins purpose of serving all human beings equally is a strong counterargument and therefore a firm statement pro proof of work.

 Proof of stake is trying to achieve the same goals as proof of work.
-During the process new coins are minted and used as a reward for the miners.
+During the process new coins are minted and used as a reward for the validators.
 The consensus mechanism also protects the network from manipulation, but without using a lot of hardware or energy.
-Instead, miners have to hold a significant share or stake in the particular cryptocurrency.
-The more coins a miner holds, the more likely he is going to become the participant that is going to verify the next block.
+Instead, validators have to hold a significant share or stake in the particular cryptocurrency.
+The more coins a validator holds, the more likely he is going to become the participant that is going to verify the next block.

 In the end one idea remains the same.
 In order to verify transactions and to secure the network one must have resources at hand and put them at risk.
 A stakeholder has no interest to manipulate the blockchain, because he would then devalue his own stake.
 Just like with proof of work he would risk burning his own resources by trying to manipulate the network, while willingly sacrificing the opportunity to earn money with fair play.